hirengondhiya/HirenGondhiya_T3A1/README.md

 # Q2
 What are the most important aspects of quality software?
 # Q3

 Outline a standard high level structure for a MERN stack application and explain the components

+## A3

+In context of software applications the term stack describes the technologies that are used to build the application functionality.
+For example **LAMP** stack which refers group of technologies Linux, Apache, MySQL and PHP that can be used to build web applications.

+In past few years JavaScript has matured to the level that it can not only be used to develop frontend but backend as well, collectively called fullstack applications.
+However the web applications built using javascript still needs to use a group of technologies that perform distinct functions.
+MERN stack is one of such javascript based technology stack which can be used for building fullstack web applications.

+The acryonym MERN refers to four components that could be used to build fullstack web applications.

+1. **MongoDB**

+    One of the first component of the MERN stack in the acrynym is the MongoDB.
+As the name suggests it is a database management system.
+Though MongoDB not built using JavaScript but its query language and the form of datastorage is JavaScript based.

+    MongoDB is a no-sql database which means its not a relational database and hence it does not store the data in form of tables of rows and columns.
+Instead the data is stored as a document that is nothing but a BSON object.
+BSON objects are similar to JSON objects of javascript but the distinction is that they are Binary objects unlike JSON.

+    The data from MongoDB can be queried using JavaScript, that is interpreted by MongoDB using Shell using JavaScript Run time and then the data is returned as a JSON object which eliminates the need to peform translate the data into object at web application level.

+2. **Express**
+3. **React.js**
+4. **Node.js**

+what is a stack
+Single Page App
+Explain all four components

 # Q4
 A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?
 # Q5